Oktoberfest in Munich with Kids: The Family-Friendly Side No One Talks About

 Do not take kids into a tent after 5 PM.
 The vibe shifts hard.

 Do not over-schedule sightseeing.
 Oktoberfest IS the day.
-Munich's other attractions (Marienplatz, Englischer Garten, Deutsches Museum) deserve their own days.
+Marienplatz, Englischer Garten, Deutsches Museum each deserve their own day.

 Do not let the kids try Bavarian beer.
-It is illegal under 16 to even be served and you will be ejected.
+Illegal under 16 to be served and you'll be ejected.
 Apple juice (Apfelsaft) and Spezi (cola-orange mix) are the kid drinks.

 The Memory Worth Making